Dates, which we see at the markets mostly in Ramadan, have different kinds for every budget so that all people can buy.

 Date trees are so similar to palm trees.
 The main difference between a date tree and palm tree is that palm tree has no fruits and the other difference is their leaves.
 Leaves of date tree are so thin and sharp while palm tree has flat and softer leaves.
 We have lots of palm trees in the Southern region of Turkey, but unfortunately we don’t have date trees.

-Dates, which we see at the markets mostly in Ramadan, have different kinds for every budget so that all people can buy.
-These are imported from Tunisia, Algeria, Saudi Arabia and mostly from Iran.
+Dates are imported from Tunisia, Algeria, Saudi Arabia and mostly from Iran.
 The cheapest dates are coming from Iran and the most expensive ones are from Medina, Saudi Arabia.
 There is a special species of dates in Medina, the tree of it was planted by the prophet Muhammed, so it’s known as date of prophet.
 As you can guess this one is the most expensive one, about 100 Turkish Liras (around $75).
 Personally, I think some big companies and date traders exploit peoples religious beliefs and they put more price on dates than their actual value.
 And this has nothing to do with Islam or humanity.

 When you go to a restaurant for dinner during Ramadan, you see that there are one portion dates (totally free) on each table ready for muslims to break their fast.
 You can’t see this after or before Ramadan.
 When people hear imam’s voice, they have a date first, then they drink water and then start their meal.